apoc146/Team-Heisenbug/README.md

 The above ideas are what we have arrived at following extensive research on the issue, and we intend to choose the better performing approach, unless an amalgamation of the two yields more accurate results.

-3) Heat-map: Social media is an important medium to track and spread awareness about natural disaster so we shall fetch all the mentions of a particular disaster from social media platforms(for example, tweets for a given hashag(#hurricaneIrene) and the geo-tags associated with them).
+3) <b>Heat-map</b>: Social media is an important medium to track and spread awareness about natural disaster so we shall fetch all the mentions of a particular disaster from social media platforms(for example, tweets for a given hashag(#hurricaneIrene) and the geo-tags associated with them).
 We the use this data to build a heatmap to get a user's account of affected areas and validate a natural disaster.
 This is a crucial element in our app, as it is very necessary to not put an alarming facade of the scenario to the society.
 It is necessary to present facts and facts only.
 This is backed by a disaster tracker which aggregates the news about disasters from veritable sources (like news networks and weather stations)

-4) Identity and Treatment: When rescued,there is no way to know a persons identity and let his/her kins about his well being.
+4) <b>Identity and Treatment</b: When rescued,there is no way to know a persons identity and let his/her kins about his well being.
 Often treatment is delayed due to basic medical checks,this can be deciding factor.
 To combat this we shall allow people to submit basic details,blood group,previous medical history and insurance and hence allow rescuers to scan facial features to get back this info and allow finding of nearest blood donors.

 The above being the primary features of our app, they are further supported by a few ancillary features as follows

-i) Request map: Allow people at a given shelter home to raise requests for food,medical need,clothing,loss claims and allow more curated distribution of these resources<br>
+i) <b>Request map<b>: Allow people at a given shelter home to raise requests for food,medical need,clothing,loss claims and allow more curated distribution of these resources<br><br>
-ii)BroadCast Distress message
+ii)<b>BroadCast Distress message</b>